 One retiree in Boquete remarked, "Health care is either middle-rate, or world class, depending on how long one wishes to wait, and how much $$$ you have.
 No Medicare, of course, and Tricare (military coverage) is available, but not widely accepted."
 Many expats in Boquete travel to Hospital Chiriqui in David for medical care, which is about 45 minutes by car.
 For more information on healthcare in Panama, read our article, 8 Important Tips about Healthcare and Health Insurance in Panama.

-If you are interested in private expat health insurance in Boquete, get a quote from our trusted expat health insurance partner, CIGNA.
+As an expat in Panama, health insurance is an important consideration.
+Take a minute to get a quote from our expat health insurance partner, Integra Global.